kaisenlinux/golang-github-enumer/README.md

   -transform string
         enum item name transformation method.
 Default: noop (default "noop") -trimprefix string
-        transform each item name by removing a prefix.
+        transform each item name by removing a prefix or comma separated list of prefixes.
 Default: "" -type string
         comma-separated list of type names; must be set -values
         if true, alternative string values method will be generated.
 Default: false -yaml
         if true, yaml marshaling methods will be generated.
 Default: false
 ```